leo7736/SQL_Projects/README.md

-# SQL_Projects
+# SQL Projects
+This repository contains a collection of SQL projects that I have completed, including:

-##  1.Consumer Goods Ad-Hoc Insights
+## 1. Consumer Goods Ad-Hoc Insights
-In this project, I took raw sales data from the firm Atliq Technologies and provided insights to management in the consumer goods domain through SQL queries.

-## 2.Data cleaning in sql
-In this project, I took raw housing data and transformed it in SQL Server to make it more usable for analysis.

-## 3. Covid 19 data exploration
+This SQL project involves a challenge presented by Atliq Hardwares, a leading computer hardware producer in India, aimed at hiring junior data analysts with both technical and soft skills.
+The challenge is designed to provide insights to the management to make quick and informed data-driven decisions.

+## 2. COVID-19 Data Exploration
-I cleaned and transformed a real-time COVID dataset using SQL queries and visualized the results on a Power BI dashboard.
+For this project, I cleaned and transformed a real-time COVID-19 dataset using SQL queries and then visualized the results on a Power BI dashboard.

+## 3.Danny's Diner-SQL Challenge
+This SQL project involves analyzing customer data to provide insights on their behavior and preferences, which will enable Danny to deliver a more personalized experience and make decisions about expanding his customer loyalty program.
+The project also involves creating basic datasets for Danny's team to easily inspect the data without needing to use SQL.

+## 3. Nashville housing data
+In this project, I worked with raw housing data and transformed it in SQL Server to make it more suitable for analysis.